RaspAP/raspap-docs/docs/faq.md

 ## <a name="genpassword"></a> Can I schedule the WiFi password to change automatically?
 Here's [one way to do it](https://gist.github.com/billz/2cc43e96563293d650e313e068d52dfb) using bash.
 Save the script to your home directory (`/home/pi` for example) and set the execution bit with `sudo chmod +x genpassphrase.sh`.
-When it's executed, the script will automatically generate a strong password (or a weaker, pronounceable one), update the `wpa_passphrase` setting in `hostapd.conf` and finally restart the `raspapd.service`.
+When executed, the script will automatically generate a strong password (or a weaker, pronounceable one), update the `wpa_passphrase` setting in `hostapd.conf` and finally restart the `raspapd.service`.
 The new passphrase and QR code will be visible on the **Hotspot > Security** tab.

 This can be useful if you're using RaspAP to serve WiFi to clients in a public place, and need to update the passphrase regularly.
 Similar to creating an [AP activation schedule](#schedule),